 Primary Car Rental Insurance

 This benefit covers the entire loss, damage, or theft of your car rental.
 Because Chase offers Primary coverage with this card, you don’t have to accept the car rental company’s insurance policy if you use your Ink Cash.
+Having this perk makes the Ink Cash rare because very few no annual fee cards come with this perk.

 Newly bought items are covered for 120 days after they’re purchased.
 This benefit kicks in if your item is stolen or damaged.
 Each account has a limit of $10,000 per item and $50,000 per account each year.